 A. BCE Employment

-1. the director is, or has been within the last three years, an employee or executive officer of BCE , other than employment as an interim chief executive officer;
+1. The director is, or has been within the last three years, an employee or executive officer of BCE2, other than employment as an interim chief executive officer; or

-2. an immediate family member of the director is, or has been within the last three years, an executive officer of BCE, other than employment as an interim chief executive officer;
+2. An immediate family member3 of the director is, or has been within the last three years, an executive officer of BCE, other than employment as an interim chief executive officer.

 B. BCE Compensation